SSoelvsten/interaction-design-in-a-nutshell/README.md

 to be a dense, clearly defined, and small guide to interaction design divided into three parts.

+- **Theory** :
-- Theory : Definition of all the theory, with every concept described and compared to other relevant concepts defined.
+  Definition of all the theory, with every concept described and compared to other relevant concepts defined.

+- **Examples** :
-- Examples : Examples showing one or two key points from the theory section
+  Examples showing one or two key points from the theory section

+- **Exercises** :
-- Exercises : Small and focused exercises, such that you can apply and discuss the theory.
+  Small and focused exercises, such that you can apply and discuss the theory.

-## Setup
+## Dependencies
 This repository requires an installation of _LaTeX_, such as [TeX Live](https://tug.org/texlive/) or [MiKTeX](https://miktex.org/)